lambertsbennett/AzureMLEngineer-Capstone/starter_file/README.md

 # Detecting credit card fraud via machine learning

 My capstone project for Udacity's Machine Learning Engineer Nanodegree focuses on detecting instances of credit card fraud.
 The objective of this project falls into the category of anomaly detection, where classification is attempted on a dataset with a highly imbalanced distribution of classes.
 In the case of the dataset used here instances of fraud account for only 0.172% of all instances.

-## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.
+Anomaly detection is a fascinating area of machine learning that often requires special techniques and care in interpretation compared to other machine learning use cases.

 ## Dataset
 ### Overview
 *TODO*: Explain about the data you are using and where you got it from.